Publications: To add, remove, or fix a publication, login to edit your profile page.

 How do I login to UCSF Profiles?

 Click the Sign in link on any UCSF Profiles page.
 Then enter your MyAccess username and password.

 - Many special UCSF Profiles features are available only if you're logged-in.
 These include:

-- Create a group of individuals based on search results.
+- Creating a group of individuals based on search results.
 This group can then then be used to create a UCSF Chatter Group or to export information about these individuals.
-(Accessing the group's emails is by special permission only.
-Please email us to request permission.)

-- Follow someone on UCSF Chatter directly from his/her profile.
+- Following someone on UCSF Chatter directly from his/her profile.

-- All data in automatically generated profiles are currently available on other public websites, specifically the UCSF Directory, PubMed, and NIH RePORTER.
+- All information automatically added to your profile page is currently available on other public websites, specifically the UCSF Directory, PubMed, and NIH RePORTER.

 - Contact information is obtained from the Campus Locator System, which also feeds the central UCSF Directory.
 This information is updated weekly.

 - Publications are derived from the MEDLINE/PubMed citation database.
 These are retrieved monthly.